-Non-resident companies maybe need VAT registration in the United Kingdom without the form a local company; this is known as non-resident VAT trading.
-We can provide all of the necessary assistance to complete the VAT registration form efficiently and accurately.
-We can also advise you with regard to supporting documentation, such as copy invoices & contracts, that you may need to submit to the HMRC with your VAT registration form.
+Non-resident companies maybe need gov.uk vat registration in the United Kingdom without the form a local company; this is known as non-resident VAT trading.
+We can provide all of the necessary assistance to complete the VAT registration by using government gateway account.
+We can also advise you with regard to accurately and supporting documentation, such as copy invoices & contracts, that you may need to submit to the HMRC with your VAT registration form.

 We can help you to register for the VAT and can assist with the preparation and submission of your VAT returns.
 If you are a UK located business & you travel to another European Union member country on business, you may be entitled to recover VAT on some of your expenditure.
 Each European country has different rules about which expenses are recoverable and the rules can be complex.

 We can assist you to assess any VAT refunds and can compile and submit these claims to the relevant tax authority.

 Registering for VAT number in the UK required documents that you can start putting together before contacting us:

 - Certificate of incorporation or Excerpt of the trade Register with all details about the company´s incorporation in its home country,

 - Articles of Association issued as part of the incorporation process in its home country,

 - Proof of taxable transactions,